Bpgarcia/Data-Portfolio/README.md

 Goal: Automate the creation and distribution of a daily call report to stakeholders, reducing manual work and improving report consistency

 Description:
-This project that i developed for a company automates the entire reporting process for inbound calls in a business environment.
+This project was developed for a company automates the entire reporting process for inbound calls in a business environment.
 The script loads raw call data from a website, extracting data and transforming it for the report that is delivered to all stakeholders.

 Skills: automation scripting, data preprocessing, report generation.